 Obesity and hormonal changes contribute to prostate problems.
 A healthy low-fat diet with lots of fiber can help reduce chances of prostate enlargement (and other conditions).
 Eat lots of wheat germ, pumpkin seeds, oatmeal, oat bran, brewer's yeast, sesame seeds, and sea vegetables.
-Avoid tomato juice, red meat, fried foods, refined foods, colas, alcohol, caffeine, tobacco, and over-the-counter antihistamines.
+Avoid milk, dairy products, processed meats, red meat, fried foods, refined foods, colas, alcohol, caffeine, tobacco, and over-the-counter antihistamines.

 Sitting for long periods can cause decreased circulation and may lead to prostrate problems.
 Get some exercise every day.
 St. John's Wort, prickly ash, and horse chestnut can help improve circulation.

 A simple prostate tonic can be made with lemon juice and water.
 Drink a glass every morning for two weeks.
 During the next four weeks, drink a mixture of water, cider vinegar, and honey every morning.
 Fruit juices and lots of water are good for the whole body.
 Too much citrus can aggravate kidney and bladder problems so limit orange and grapefruit juice servings to six fluid ounces per day.